amirulsizan/SeismicSpaceAI/README.md

-# EarthCosmosPredict
+#  SeismicSpaceAI

 ## Overview
-**EarthCosmosPredict** is an integrated machine learning-based system designed to predict earthquakes and cosmic weather events.
+** SeismicSpaceAI ** is an integrated machine learning-based system designed to predict earthquakes and cosmic weather events.
 By leveraging NASA's open data and other relevant datasets, this project aims to provide advanced warnings and potential impact assessments to help mitigate the effects of these natural phenomena.

 ## Table of Contents
 - [Overview](#overview)